Free Kids Chore Chart Printable + 6 Tips For Success

 What is the best chore chart?

 An important part of introducing a chore chart is making it exciting!
 Although chores are not going to be fun for kids, there needs to be some positives about doing chores.
-Making a fun chore chart for them to look at can be a huge helper!
+Making a fun chore chart for them to look at can be a huge help!

 A colorful chore chart is way more exciting than plain black and white ones.
 While it might not make cleaning fun, it can make it more enjoyable for your kid.

-If your kids are really young, stickers are a great way to go.
+Stickers are a great way to go if your kids are really young.
 You could even make it some sort of an event and make it exciting for them by allowing them to go to the store with you to pick up stickers.
 Or let them pick out some stickers online that they are excited about.

 One of the best things to look for when choosing a chore chart is to make sure that it is appropriate for your kids’ age and your family.
+If you have little kids, your chart will look different than if you have older children.

 Steps to Create a Chore Chart System: